computationalmind/computationalmind/index.md

 If you have any question regarding the symposium, please feel free to write us at: [computational.mind@proton.me](mailto:computational.mind@proton.me)

-If you're interested in the symposium, remember to [register here](https://forms.gle/MnhZZwp8RRrwHFkf7), in order to get a Zoom link for the day of the event.
+The symposium is open to everyone.
+If you're interested in it, remember to [register here](https://forms.gle/MnhZZwp8RRrwHFkf7), in order to get a Zoom link for the day of the event.
 ## <span style="color:#2C1320">Schedule</span>

 <table class="tablelines">